 E-commerce is now an established reality.
 It has given rise to newer versions of logistics and warehousing, the ones that suit its requirements.
 Traditional players from these sectors feel sidelined in the new order because they cannot fulfill the new requirements of e-commerce that are essential aspects of its very nature.
 But, can warehouses wait for the revival of traditional retail, which nobody is sure about?
 Should they continue serving the old retail stores and try to survive on their ever-decreasing profit margins?
 Or should they try and change the very character of their offerings so that they become relevant again, even to e-commerce businesses?
 I bet this isn’t a tough choice to make!

 Yes, warehouses—even those that are on the brink of closing down due to slack in business—have an enormous opportunity of turning their fortunes.
-All they have to do is either get a cutting-edge eCommerce warehouse management system or upgrade their existing WMS to eWMS!
-In Is Your Warehouse E-Commerce Ready? our CEO has enumerated various aspects of eWMS systems and how a great eWMS can literally turn a flagging warehousing business back to profitability.
-It’s just like completely overhauling your warehousing offerings and services, opening your warehouse to seamlessly serve eCommerce players such as online sellers and marketplaces, and allowing the marvel of SaaS technology to work unabated for your business growth!
+All they have to do is either get a cutting-edge e-commerce warehouse management system or upgrade their existing WMS to eWMS!
+In Is Your Warehouse E-Commerce Ready?
+I have enumerated various aspects of eWMS systems and how a great eWMS can literally turn a flagging warehousing business back to profitability.
+It’s just like completely overhauling your warehousing offerings and services, opening your warehouse to seamlessly serve e-commerce players such as online sellers and marketplaces, and allowing the marvel of SaaS technology to work unabated for your business growth!

 And the best part?
 Well, warehouses can do all of this and more without any heavy investment in new assets and hardware.
 On the contrary, an eWMS actually enables them to leverage their existing assets to the maximum and become an important part of a network that sends business opportunities their way.